-- 5.32 Eight ponds have been identified within 500m of the site.
-Although the arable land which dominates the site is sub-optimal for this species, the hedgerows and scrub offer commuting and hibernating habitat. - 5.33 The site falls within the a Natural England District Level Licence (DLL) scheme and therefore a DLL application will be made to enter the local scheme.
+- 5.34 Eight ponds have been identified within 500m of the site.
+Although the arable land which dominates the site is sub-optimal for this species, the hedgerows and scrub offer commuting and hibernating habitat. - 5.35 The site falls within the a Natural England District Level Licence (DLL) scheme and therefore a DLL application has been made and accepted (Appendix C).